 Many couples opt to do an outfit change and pick their outfits according to the style of the venue.
 I have a full and detailed guide on what to wear for your engagement shoot here!

 The couples that work with me tend to be more on the casual, relaxed and easy-going side.
 Many of them place a high importance on feeling like – and dressing like – themselves (with a bit of finesse, natch), but not go overboard with fancy outfits and overly stylized looks.

 At the end of the day, it comes down to each couple’s personal preference and finding something which is authentic to you, your personal style and honors your story as a couple.

 Whether that’s a Cinderella gown, jeans and a t-shirt, or somewhere in between, I find the most beguiling style being yourself!

 Showcasing my best photos from Lovers’ Lane (Wood Line) Presidio

-Lovers’ Lane has been called one of San Francisco’s hidden gems, but I’m not so sure anymore!
+Lovers’ Lane has been called one of San Francisco’s hidden gems, but I’m not sure it’s so ‘hidden’ anymore!
 It’s certainly a really popular location for wedding and engagement photos – and with good reason!

-I would be honored to be your wedding or engagement photographer for your session at Lovers’ Lane – check out more details about my services and portfolio here.
+I would be honored to be your wedding or engagement photographer for your session at Lovers’ Lane!